 - Collaborating across classrooms and disciplines in efforts to build connections and to enrich the student’s learning experience

 - Reflecting the mission of the Miquon School

 - Connecting with the physical environment and the community

 At present, the library provides laptops to students for research, writing, and the creation of digital content (using the online programming tool Scratch, for example).
 The library also loans out these laptops and other media (projector, digital cameras) to classrooms as needed.

 There are many extracurricular activities associated with the library as well, including a large annual book fair fundraiser, a monthly book club for fifth and sixth grade students, and supporting the sixth graders in the creation of a yearbook.

 The curriculum report is the teachers’ review of the entire year, looking back and making observations after their plans, projects, problems, and revelations are long over.
 One of the distinguishing features of this report is the great extent to which each teacher’s style, focus, and personality come through in this retrospective narrative.
-Check out the 2014-15 Library Curriculum.
+Check out the Library Curriculum Report.